Café Terminus attack: Aftermath

 Upon his arrest, Henry was quickly visited by several police officials, including Prefect Lépine, who sought to identify him and understand his motives.
 The anarchist claimed to be from "the provinces", called himself Breton, and denied any involvement in the attack.
 When he was transferred a few hours later, a gathered crowd insulted him as he entered the police car, to which he shouted that they were cowards.

-A group of anarchists, possibly consisting of Matha, Ortiz, and Désiré Pauwels, most likely went to Henry's residence and removed the explosives found there.
-It's plausible to consider that these were the explosives used by Pauwels in the Madeleine bombing a month later.
+A group of anarchists, possibly consisting of Matha, Ortiz, and Désiré Pauwels, most likely went to Henry's residence and removed the explosives kept there.
+It is possible that these were the explosives used by Pauwels in the Madeleine bombing a month later.

 In the weeks following his incarceration and during his trial, Henry announced that he had premeditated this attack and took full responsibility.
 He launched into a rhetoric where he advocated for mass terrorism, claiming he chose to act through mass terrorism in response to the state's mass repressions.

 Upon learning of the attack and his brother's arrest, Fortuné Henry was deeply affected.
 He strongly disagreed with Henry's interpretation of events and hinted to lawyer Hornbostel that the profound motive for the attack was a sentimental one.
 He believed that Henry's action was far more rooted in a desire to impress Élisa Gauthey than in a premeditated plan that would have seen him theorizing mass terrorism and intending to carry it out beforehand.

-This perspective is supported by more recent historians who note that Henry's plan and movements on the day of the attack were highly erratic, and he seemed driven by a sense of urgency—he had to commit an attack that day to avoid losing his bravitude.
+This perspective is supported by more recent historians, who note that Henry's plan and movements on the day of the attack were highly erratic, and he seemed driven by a sense of urgency—he had to commit an attack that day to avoid losing his bravitude or would have changed opinions after meeting Matha, being afraid to change course after their discussion.
 Furthermore, this sentimental strategy appears to have been somewhat effective, as Gauthey expressed regret for having rejected Henry, stating that if she had the choice again, she would act differently.
 More broadly, she seemed relatively impressed by the anarchist's actions.

 After a trial where Henry declared himself the sole culprit and made a notable statement—in which he defended and theorized, likely for the first time in history, modern or mass terrorism—he was condemned to death.
-This didn't seem to bother him unduly, and he was guillotined a month later.
-Sadi Carnot, who refused to give him his pardon, like for Vaillant and Ravachol, was assassinated a few months later by Sante Caserio.
+The sentence did not seem to bother him greatly, and he was guillotined a month later.
+Sadi Carnot, who refused to give him his pardon, as with Vaillant and Ravachol, was assassinated a few months later by Sante Caserio.